Tom Vernon: Awards

 In 1981, Vernon won radio personality of the year for his BBC Radio 4 series Fat Man in Italy; radio presenter of the year, and producer of the best radio documentary.
-He was awarded a metal from the Argentine government for his Channel 4 programme Fat Man in Argentina, for improving relations in the wake of the Falklands War.
+He was awarded a medal from the Argentine government for his Channel 4 programme Fat Man in Argentina, for improving relations in the wake of the Falklands War.

 Personal life and death

 Vernon's second marriage was to Sally Langley (née Pearce) in 1967 in Hampstead, north west London, after meeting her while working at the Elizabethan Rooms, Kensington Gore.
 He was working as a minstrel in period costume and she was working as a wench.
 The couple had two sons, Jos and Hal.
-The married ended in divorce in 1986; however, the pair remarried in 1992, having moved to France together in 1990.
+The marriage ended in divorce in 1986; however, the pair remarried in 1992, having moved to France together in 1990.

 Vernon died of a heart attack on 11 September 2013, aged 74, at his home in the Cévennes, France.